ychili/galleries/docs/Manual.rst

     Show help message for **related**.

 -f NAME, --field=NAME
-    Restrict results to tags from the tag field *NAME*.
+    Use *NAME* as the default tag field for *search_term*\ s that don't have their own field specifiers.
     This option can be passed more than once to build up a list of tag fields, or *NAME* can be a comma-separated list of field names.